Universe-2025-SEC1364W-Templates/workshop-guide/section2-rolling-out-guardrails.md

 ### Step 1 - Apply the configurations using custom properties

 1. Navigate to **Settings -> Security** for your organization and open **Advanced Security -> Configurations**.
 2. In the **Apply configurations** table, filter repositories by their custom property.
-For example, type `props.critical=true` in the search bar to list only critical repositories.
+For example, type `props.Business_Criticality:Critical` in the search bar to list only critical repositories.
 Select these repositories and choose **Apply configuration -> Critical repos**.
-Repeat with `props.standard=true` or `props.low=true` for the *Non‑critical* configuration.
+Repeat with `props.Business_Criticality:Normal` or `props.Business_Criticality:Low` for the *Non‑critical* configuration.
 When prompted, review license usage and click **Apply**.
 3. Wait for the configurations to apply.
 You can see status indicators next to each repository.

 **Tip:** Filtering by custom properties allows you to apply configurations consistently without manually selecting each repository.
 GitHub's Rulesets feature, which we'll look at later, allows targeting by property as well.